Santiago Cathedral

 The walk to Portomarín is about 10 km and mostly gentle, weaving through forests and farmland.
 As you get closer, the path starts to descend toward the Miño River, and you’ll see Portomarín sitting up on a hill across the valley.

-To get there, you’ll cross a long, high bridge over the reservoir—fair warning if you’ve got a fear of heights, it’s not for the faint-hearted.
+To get there, you’ll cross a long, high bridge over the reservoir; fair warning, if you’ve got a fear of heights, it’s not for the faint-hearted.
 The view’s impressive though, especially on a clear day.

 The town itself has an unusual story.
 The original village was down in the valley, but back in the 1960s, they dammed the river to create the reservoir.
-So they moved the whole town uphill—stone by stone in the case of the church, which was rebuilt exactly as it was.
-If the water level’s really low in summer, you can sometimes see the spire of the old church poking out of the reservoir as you cross the bridge.
+So they moved the whole town uphill.
+Stone by stone in the case of the church, which was rebuilt exactly as it was.
+If the water level’s really low in late summer, you can sometimes see the spire of the old church poking out of the reservoir as you cross the bridge.
 It’s eerie and fascinating.

 Albergue de peregrinos de Portomarín